javierv/swissfork/README.markdown

 TODO
 ----

-* Floating conditions (don't float twice in a row)
 * Byes.
 * Colour preferences (for chess tournaments).
 * Support exchanges for more than one player in a bracket.